nearform/titus/docs/devops/k8s/README.md

     enabled: true
 ```

 By default the ingress settings configure titus-frontend.localhost and titus-backend.localhost subdomains listen for.
+Make sur your frontend image was build with the right backend API url configured.

 For Database use the helm chart deploy postgresql subchart by default and creates a secret for you.
 If you want to use your own (external) database and/or your own already existing secret for the db password you can config that in the values.yaml as well.